rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/global-default-private-registry.md

 For example, if you have a custom private registry named "my-private-registry" and create a secret called "my-reg-creds" for it, apply the `fleet.cattle.io/managed=true` label to this secret.
 This ensures that your backup process captures this secret providing easy restoration if needed.

-By following this guidance, you can ensure that all your private registry credentials are backed up and easily accessible in the event of a restore or migration.
+By following this guidance, you can ensure that all of your private registry credentials are backed up and easily accessible in the event of a restore or migration.